cmhughes/latexindent.pl/documentation/sec-default-user-local.rst

 ``GitHub`` address of ``latexindent.pl`` to the log file if ``showGitHubInfoFooter`` is set to ``1``.

-``latexindent.pl`` uses the ``log4perl`` module (“Log4perl Perl Module” 2017) to handle the creation
+Note: ``latexindent.pl`` no longer uses the ``log4perl`` module to handle the creation of the logfile. .. describe:: verbatimEnvironments:fields
-of the logfile.
-You can specify the layout of the information given in the logfile using any of the ``Log Layouts`` detailed at (“Log4perl Perl Module” 2017).

-.. describe:: verbatimEnvironments:fields

 A field that contains a list of environments that you would like left completely alone – no indentation will be performed on environments that you have specified in this field, see